tvitas/site-repo/readme.md

 Example site content and meta xml files placed in the ``site-repo/database`` and ``site-repo/database/html`` directories.

-Example configuration file placed in the site-repo/config directory.
+Example configuration file placed in the ``site-repo/config directory``.

 In a client (framework) side, create a repository factory object:
 ```php